Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Kansas

 Citation: Pol. & Proc.
 Man. § 2050

 A POSC is a continuous plan for the family that focuses on the infant's ongoing health, development, safety, and well-being.
-The family shall be informed that the purpose of the POSC is identifying the needs of the infant and family to provide services with the goal of maintaining the infant and any other children safely in the home.
+The family shall be informed that the purpose of the POSC is to identify the needs of the infant and the family to provide services with the goal of maintaining the infant and any other children safely in the home.

 Services for the Parents or Other Caregivers

-Prior to the infant's release from the hospital, DCF shall list the needs of the infant and family members on the POSC.
-When DCF receives the report after the infant has been released from the hospital, or if the case is assigned for a Pregnant Woman Using Substances (PWS), the POSC shall be initiated as soon as possible, not to exceed 3 working days from the initial contact.
+In policy: Prior to the infant's release from the hospital, DCF shall list the needs of the infant and family members on the POSC.
+When DCF receives the report after the infant has been released from the hospital, or if the case is assigned for a PWS, the POSC shall be initiated as soon as possible, not to exceed 3 working days from the initial contact.

 The POSC identifies the needs of the infant and family and the services to meet those needs.
-The POSC incorporates the following needs of the infant and family:
+The POSC incorporates the following needs of the infant's family:

-• The physical/social/emotional health, substance use disorder treatment needs of the parent(s)/caregiver(s)
+• The physical, social, and emotional health and substance use disorder treatment needs of the parent(s) or caregiver(s)

-• Services and supports to strengthen the parent/caregiver's capacity to nurture and care for the infant
+• Services and supports to strengthen the parent or caregiver's capacity to nurture and care for the infant

-In addition, the POSC shall address the caregiver and other family member's physical/social/emotional health, substance use disorder treatment, parenting capacity, and preparation to care for the infant.
+In addition, the POSC shall address the caregiver and other family member's physical, social, and emotional health; substance use disorder treatment; parenting capacity; and preparation to care for the infant.

 Monitoring Plans of Safe Care